meabert/proxmox-tips-n-tricks/README.md

 echo "softdep nvidiafb pre: vfio-pci" >> /etc/modprobe.d/vfio.conf echo "softdep nvidia_drm pre: vfio-pci" >> /etc/modprobe.d/vfio.conf
 echo "softdep drm pre: vfio-pci" >> /etc/modprobe.d/vfio.conf

+<b>NOTE</b> You may need to add an exception for the audio the GPU
+outputs VIA the HDMI ports - this will show as an audio device.
 ```

 ##### For AMD GPU's